-As your little one conquers new milestones, he’ll learn how to manipulate objects.
+As your little one conquers new milestones, they’ll learn how to manipulate objects.
 Manipulative skills involve using an object to complete a task.
-It is a very important milestone in your child’s development; it is through this functional play and experiences that he is able to experience the world and understand how it works.
+It is a very important milestone in your child’s development; it is through this functional play and experiences that they are able to experience the world and understand how it works.

-In the early stages you might see your baby’s manipulative skills when he reaches and grabs a rattle.
-He’ll later learn how to take a building block with the palm and move certain fingers, separating them, to be able to rotate or stack it.
-He’ll become so good at constructive play that he’ll start grasping smaller objects.
-As he masters the pincer grasp, you’ll see how he picks very small objects with just his thumb and index finger, and loves playing with arts and crafts.
-He’ll become a pro at manipulating objects and he’ll acquire bilateral skills as he uses both hands for different things.
+In the early stages you might see your baby’s manipulative skills when they reach and grab a rattle.
+They’ll later learn how to take a building block with the palm and move certain fingers, separating them, to be able to rotate or stack it.
+They’ll become so good at constructive play that they’ll start grasping smaller objects.
+As they master the pincer grasp, you’ll see how they pick very small objects with just their thumb and index finger, and love playing with arts and crafts materials.
+They’ll become pros at manipulating objects and they’ll acquire bilateral skills as they use both hands for different things.
 For example, when cutting a sheet of paper, one hand will use the scissors while the other holds the piece of paper.

 Positioning the pencil when taking notes, eating with utensils, working with buttons, zippers, and shoelaces when getting dressed are daily activities that require manipulative skills.